-At March 31, 2015 and December 31, 2014, \$1.5 million and \$0.2 million, respectively, of the Company's cash is restricted by a bank.
-As of March 31, 2015, \$0.1 million of the restricted cash is included in current assets as collateral for a stand-by letter of credit issued by the Company to its landlord in connection with the lease of the Company's corporate headquarters.
-On February 12, 2015, the Company entered into a lease for approximately 38,500 rentable square feet of office and laboratory space in Cambridge, Massachusetts, with a lease term commencing June 15, 2015 and ending on October 31, 2022, assuming occupancy in October 2015.
-The lease agreement required the Company to pay a security deposit of \$1.3 million, which is included in long-term assets on the Company's balance sheet as of March 31, 2015.
-In addition, \$0.1 million of restricted cash is included in long-term assets related to the Company's corporate credit card agreement as of March 31, 2015 and December 31, 2014.
+At September 30, 2015 and December 31, 2014, \$1.5 million and \$0.2 million, respectively, of the Company's cash is restricted by a bank.
+As of September 30, 2015, \$0.1 million of the restricted cash is included in current assets as collateral for a stand-by letter of credit issued by the Company to its landlord in connection with the lease of the Company's corporate headquarters, which ended in October 2015.
+On February 12, 2015, the Company entered into a lease for approximately 38,500 rentable square feet of office and laboratory space in Cambridge, Massachusetts, which the Company gained control over on June 15, 2015 and occupancy commenced in October 2015.
+The lease ends on October 31, 2022.
+The lease agreement required the Company to pay a security deposit of \$1.3 million, which is included in long-term assets on the Company's balance sheet as of September 30, 2015.
+In addition, \$0.1 million of restricted cash is included in long-term assets related to the Company's corporate credit card agreement as of September 30, 2015 and December 31, 2014.